On derived equivalence for Abuaf flop: mutation of non-commutative crepant resolutions and spherical twists: Preliminaries

 \subsection{Non-commutative crepant resolution and tilting bundle}

-\begin{defi} \rm Let $R$ be a Cohen-Macaulay (commutative) algebra and $M$ a non-zero reflexive $R$-module.
+\begin{defi} \rm Let $R$ be a normal Gorenstein (commutative) algebra, and $M$ a non-zero reflexive $R$-module.
 We set $\Lambda := \End_R(M)$.
-We say that the $R$-algebra $\Lambda$ is a \textit{non-commutative crepant resolution (=NCCR)} of $R$ or $M$ gives an NCCR of $R$ if
+We say that the $R$-algebra $\Lambda$ is a \textit{non-commutative crepant resolution (=NCCR)} of $R$, or $M$ gives an NCCR of $R$, if $\gldim \Lambda < \infty$ and $\Lambda$ is maximal Cohen-Macaulay as an $R$-module. \end{defi}